ergonlogic/ansible-role-drush/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+This role was initially created in 2014 by [Jeff Geerling](http://jeffgeerling.com/).
+It has since been significantly altered by [Christopher Gervais](http://ergonlogic.com/)